 What is the lifespan of a foam or latex mattress?

-Is latex suitable for people with allergies?
+Is latex suitable for allergy sufferers?

 Is the foam mattress too hot?